Roy Marten: Life and career

 In 2010, after his release from prison, Marten played in Selimut Berdarah (The Bloody Blanket).
-In 2012 he played mob boss Sonny Wibisono in Dilema (Dilemma), directed by four directors in collaboration.
+In 2012 he played mob boss Sonny Wibisono in Dilema (Dilemma), a collaboration by four directors.

 Personal life

 Marten's first marriage was to Farida Sabtijastuti.
-The pair later divorced.
-On 1 April 1985, Marten married Anna Maria Sofiana, a Malay Indonesian Muslim model who has converted to Christianity after marriage.
+Later, the couple got divorced.
+On 1 April 1985, Marten married Anna Maria Sofiana, a Malay Indonesian Muslim model who has converted to Christianity after their marriage.
 Together they have six children, two of whom – Gading Marten and Gibran Marten – are also actors.